 However, the original Wilhelm Scream in Distant Drums was not its defining moment.
 That would come two years later in the 1953 film The Charge at Feather River.

 With the origins of the sound effect dating as far back as the 1950s, how did it become so widely used in modern cinema?
 The answer can be found in a little film franchise that you might have heard of called Star Wars.

 Wilhelm Scream Star Wars

 Star Wars and the Wilhelm Scream

-The effect was later used in every single movie in the original Star Wars series up until the recent 2015 film The Force Awakens.
+The effect was later used in every single movie in the original Star Wars series.
 The first use being a stormtrooper as he falls to his death.
 Here is a Wilhelm Scream compilation from Star Wars.

 Beyond Star Wars, the Scream has been used in films from Toy Story to The Lord of the Rings: The Two Towers to Reservoir Dogs.
 Now that we’ve answered the question of “What is the Wilhelm Scream?” you may be wondering, “Why have filmmakers chosen to use this sound effect for over sixty years?”
 What started as a convenience has turned into quite the inside joke for filmmakers and film buffs.

 What is the Wilhelm Scream reused for?

 Why is the Wilhelm Scream reused?

 However, as more prominent filmmakers made use of it, the sound effect became an inside joke among sound designers.
 Some say it's used as a tip of the hat to classic films in cinema.
 Hearing the effect also became somewhat of an Easter Egg for film buffs.
 This video by Insider analyzes the history of the Scream and how it became an iconic sound in cinema.

 What is the Wilhelm’s Scream’s utility in storytelling?
 Although it remains an iconic sound in cinema history, some have criticized it to be distracting and disengaging for an audience.
 Some say it has become more popular and more redundant with its viral use in memes on the internet.